Brub/git_hooks/README.md

 - How to install a hook?
   - add a file with the correct name
   - make the file executable `chmod +X <file-name>`
+- Specify the language on the first line of your  (you can use any scripting language as long as it can be run as an executable)
+  - Bash `#!/bin/bash`
+  - Shell `#!/bin/sh`
+  - Python `#!/usr/bin python`